Welcome to LookChem.com Sign In|Join Free

 Uses

-5,6-Dihydro-2''-deoxyuridine is used to screen or binding to a nucleic acid target, such as an RNA or relevant fragment thereof implicated in a disease, disorder, or condition.
+5,6-Dihydro-2''-deoxyuridine is used as a screening agent for binding to a nucleic acid target, such as an RNA or relevant fragment thereof, which may be implicated in a disease, disorder, or condition.
+This interaction can help identify potential therapeutic targets and contribute to the development of new treatments.

 Check Digit Verification of cas no